Prohibited Negotiations Criminal Lawyers

 Defence Strategy

 Technical defense rests on four axes.
 First, the absence of typical personal interest: interest must be direct, indirect but proximate, and economically significant; remote, hypothetical or ideological interests do not integrate the type.
 Second, the absence of effective decision-making competence: only the official who intervenes in the matter by reason of office commits the offence; purely administrative, processing or informational functions without decision-making capacity exclude typicity.
 Third, formal and effective abstention: if the official expressly abstained on the file and the final decision was made by other bodies without their intervention, unlawfulness is excluded.
-Fourth, the dogmatic distinction from related figures: prohibited negotiations must be separated from prevarication (Art.
+Fourth, the dogmatic distinction from related figures: prohibited negotiations must be separated from misconduct in office (Art.
 404 CP) and bribery (Arts.
 419-427 CP), as penalties and legal interests differ substantially.

 Current Forensic Practice